matrix-io/matrix-malos-zwave/README.md

 + SETDEFAULT
 + LIST

+The Z/IP Gateways
-Remember the steps mentioned in earlier and now they will be like this:
+Remember the steps mentioned earlier and now they will be like this:
-1. Start the driver - `malos-zwave`
+1. First you need to run the Z/IP Gateway whom is already installed with `matrixio-zipgateway`
+2. Run the `malos_zwave`
-2. Find Z-Wave clients in the network - you can find it using the `LIST` operation
+3. Find Z-Wave clients in the network - you can find it using the `LIST` operation
-3. Just include a node (device) with `ADDNODE` operation
+4. Just include a node (device) with `ADDNODE` operation
-4. SEND commands to your device with `SEND` operation
+5. SEND commands to your device with `SEND` operation

 You can also remove a node with the `REMOVENODE` operation.
 All operations are inside the `ZWaveMsg` object.
 First you need to create a new instance of `matrixMalosBuilder.ZWaveMsg`.
 And the set the operation you want to use with the `set_operation()` function and then send it via socket.
 It should be more or less like this: